AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 - Use the built-in cart and checkout [REST](https://developer.adobe.com/commerce/webapi/rest/quick-reference/) or [GraphQL](https://developer.adobe.com/commerce/webapi/graphql/schema/) APIs.
 An API-first approach to development promotes scalability and performance.
 - Use Adobe's modern development tools and services to optimize performance, simplify future Adobe Commerce upgrades, and lower your total cost of ownership of the platform.
 These tools and services include [App Builder](https://developer.adobe.com/commerce/extensibility/app-development/), [API Mesh](https://developer.adobe.com/graphql-mesh-gateway/), and [Catalog Service](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/catalog-service/overview).
 - Do not use custom PHP code to customize the built-in cart and checkout capability.
-In addition to potential performance issues, using custom PHP code can result in complex Adobe Commerce upgrades increase your total cost of ownership of the platform.
+In addition to potential performance issues, using custom PHP code can result in complex Adobe Commerce upgrades and increase your total cost of ownership of the platform.
 - If PHP-based cart and checkout customization is unavoidable, use [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com/)-approved extensions only.
 All marketplace extensions are subject to [extensive review](https://developer.adobe.com/commerce/marketplace/guides/sellers/extension-quality-program/) to verify that they meet Adobe Commerce coding standards and best practices.

 This page also describes common scenarios that may require customizations to the checkout process (for example, flash sales).